 1. Maintaining Payment Processing Freedom

 It’s not uncommon for businesses to switch from one payment type or processor to another.
-Payment methods are continuing to evolve and periodic changes may tigger an organization to switch processing providers.
+B2B payment methods are continuing to evolve and periodic changes may trigger an organization to switch processing providers.
 The capability of maintaining freedom is key.
 Whether it is a desire to increase controls, take advantage of credit card rebates, or maintain control and flexibility over payment methods.

 2. Payment Method Flexibility

 Oftentimes, a business will look to cut costs by offering additional payment methods or purely switching from one payment provider to another.
-This is frequently the case when supplementing or moving from paper checks to digital payments methods like ACH (Automated Clearing House) direct transfers, or even e-checks.
+This is frequently the case when supplementing or moving from paper checks to digital payments methods like Automated Clearing House (ACH payments), direct transfers, or even e-checks.

 Another instance when an organization changes payment providers is when switching from a Business Card to a Corporate Card or a Purchasing Card.
 According to a recent study, 73% of organizations stated they used purchasing cards for their B2B transactions.
 These markers send a clear message and tell us that flexibility in payment methods is a cost benefit.
 This is not only for the seventy-three percent in this survey, but also for any keen finance department.